comunitaria/Patio/README.md

+# Comunitaria's Smart Community Brain

-This software is expected to be running on Smart Community Brain (Raspberry Pi).
+- This software is expected to be running on Smart Community Brain (Raspberry Pi).

-MAM client is a process listening to new messages from EnergyManager to be published to MAM.
+- MAM client is a process listening to new messages from EnergyManager to be published to MAM.

-EnergyManager contains the EnergyMonitor, that periodically monitors the generated and consumed energy in a community.
+- EnergyManager contains the EnergyMonitor, that periodically monitors the generated and consumed energy in a community.

-start_scb script setups the virtualenv, installs npm packages, and launch both processes.
+- start_scb script setups the virtualenv, installs npm packages, and launch both processes.

-django_app contains the app plugged in to backend
+- django_app contains the app that must be plugged into the backend